NEstoll/Battlecode2022/README.md

 # Battlecode 2022 Scaffold

-This is the Battlecode 2022 scaffold, containing an `robotPlayer`.
+This is the Battlecode 2022 scaffold, containing an `duke`.
 Read https://play.battlecode.org/getting-started!

 ### Project Structure